-Servicemembers Opportunity Colleges
+Service Members Opportunity Colleges

-Pima Community College has been designated as an institutional member of Servicemembers Opportunity Colleges (SOC), a group of over 400 colleges and universities providing voluntary postsecondary education to members of the military throughout the world.
+Pima Community College has been designated as an institutional member of Service members Opportunity Colleges (SOC), a group of over 400 colleges and universities providing voluntary postsecondary education to members of the military throughout the world.
 As a SOC member, Pima Community College recognizes the unique nature of the military lifestyle and has committed itself to easing the transfer of relevant course credits, providing flexible academic residency requirements, and crediting learning from appropriate military training and experiences.
 SOC has been developed jointly by educational representatives of each of the Armed Services, the Office of the Secretary of Defense and a consortium of thirteen leading national higher education associations; it is sponsored by the American Association of State Colleges and Universities (AASCU) and the American Association of Community and Junior Colleges (AACJC).

-Veterans
+Veterans Administration Benefits

-Pima Community College is approved for the enrollment of veterans, dependents, and war orphans as provided under Title 38 of the U.S. Code.
+Pima Community College is approved for the enrollment of veterans, survivors, and dependents under Title 38 of the U.S. Code, and Selected Reservists under Title 10 of the U.S. Code.
 Students who qualify should contact the Veterans Office at one of the campuses for necessary forms prior to the start of the semester or during the registration period.

 A veteran or eligible person must be enrolled for 12 or more credit hours to receive full-time benefits, 9 to 11 hours for three-fourths benefits, and 6 to 8 hours for half benefits.
 Those enrolled for less than 6 credits will be reimbursed only for appropriate fees charged at registration.
 Recipients of VA Educational Benefits enrolled in non-standard semester courses (i.e., open entry/open exit or short-term courses) should be aware that their monthly rate may vary depending on the number of credits for which enrolled, the length of the non-standard semester courses, and whether the student is combining standard and non-standard semester courses.
+Note 1: Students enrolled in TV, self-paced or independent study type courses will be paid for a maximum of 5 credits of these courses, provided they are enrolled in at least 1 credit of classroom training.
+Note 2: Students enrolled in a non-degree certificate program (that is not part of a degree program in the College Catalog) will be certified to the VA on a clock-hour basis and rates of payment may vary.